ASPP/pelita/_sources/development.txt

 project code and also the documentation source code.

-When this branch is pushed to GitHub the contained documentation is automatically deployed to the webserver.
+When this branch is pushed to GitHub the contained documentation is automatically deployed to the web server.
 There are two ways to make commits to the ``gh-pages`` branch, using a script or with a series of manual git commands.
 Initially we used the manual commands, these were then converted into a script, which was subsequently upgraded multiple times.
 Hence the manual commands and